 The annual RMRL holiday dinner will be held Wednesday, December 11, 2019 from 6:00 PM to about 8:30-9:00 PM.
 The location is the Golden Corral buffet restaurant, 3677 S. Santa Fe Drive in Sheridan (west side of Santa Fe immediately south of Hampden).

 People can start eating around 6, we will take care of club business about 7, then Santa Joe will make sure everyone receives a gift!
-That will be followed by a presentation by the Colorado 4×4 Rescue and Recovery group.
-(You can listen to their nets every Wednesday at 8:00 PM on the 146.94).
+That will be followed by a presentation.

 The evening will end with a drawing for a special grand prize gift.
 Must be a member in good standing (dues paid) and present to win!
 The special gift is courtesy of a generous donor.
 (Thank you!)